Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/04-submitting-jobs.md

 {: .output}

-Things to notice in the script: a, A specific version of python is required.
-The code uses open source software ***python fire*** that exposes python functions and classes to the command line in an easy manner.
+Things to notice in the script:

+a, A specific version of python is required.
+The code uses open source software called ***python fire*** that exposes python functions and classes to the command line in an easy manner.
 This dependency is installed with the ***pip*** command, a python specific package manager.
 Python fire requires a python 3X version.

 b, The ***cd $PBS_O_WORKDIR*** command changes the directory to the location where the pbs script was submitted.
 This is an example of a shell variable that has been set by the pbs environment.
 More examples of environment variables are given at the end of the material.

-c, The code requires a number representing the number of random points used.
+c, The code requires an input parameter representing the number of random points used in the simulation.
 Increasing this will improve the accuracy at the expense of longer run time.
 Lets try!

-Submit this script to the scheduler....
+Submit this script to the scheduler.
+Check the log files for errors and the output.

 ~~~
 qsub estimate_pi.pbs